hbi99/defiantjs.com/v2/src/res/md/defiantjs.md

 ## Facet search

 Facet search was introduced in `v2.1.3`.
 With this feature, Defiant can group and count your JSON data with a few lines of simple code.
 See the two example codes below - the latter one examplifies facet search using snapshots.
-Making facet searches on snapshots si highly recommended if you are intending to make multiple queries on the same data.
+Making facet searches on snapshots is highly recommended if you are intending to make multiple queries on the same data.
 You can make multiple grouped queries as shown below.

 ```js
 /* jupyter:active */